 Community Health Center Capital Fund – New Market Tax Credits (NMTC) Technical Assistance

 Community Health Center Capital Fund will award up to 7 qualified health centers with grants of $20,000-$50,000 each to support technical assistance provided by Capital Link.
 Applications should come from health centers planning capital projects of $5 million or more for which they intend to seek NMTC financing in 2019 and 2020.
 Applications due May 30.
 Download the application requirements here.

 SAMHSA – Improving Access to Overdose Treatment (OD Treatment Access)

-SAMHSA will award OD Treatment Access funds to an FQHC, Opioid Treatment Program, or practitioner who has a waiver to prescribe buprenorphine to expand access to FDA-approved drugs or devices for emergency treatment of known or suspected opioid overdose.
-The grantee will partner with other prescribers at the community level to develop best practices for prescribing and co-prescribing FDA-approved overdose reversal drugs.
-After developing best practices, the grantee will train other prescribers in key community sectors as well as individuals who support persons at high risk for overdose.
-The OD Treatment Access grant program will also ensure the grantee establishes protocols to connect patients who have experienced a drug overdose with appropriate treatment, including medication-assisted treatment and appropriate counseling and behavioral therapies.
-Up to $1 million per year available for 1 five-year grant.
-Applications due July 31.
-Click here for more information.
+SAMHSA will award OD Treatment Access funds to FQHCs, Opioid Treatment Programs, or practitioners who have a waiver to prescribe buprenorphine to expand access to FDA-approved drugs or devices for emergency treatment of known or suspected opioid overdose.
+Recipients will partner with other prescribers at the community level to develop best practices for prescribing and co-prescribing FDA-approved overdose reversal drugs.
+After developing best practices, the recipient will train other prescribers in key community sectors as well as individuals who support persons at high risk for overdose.
+SAMHSA expects to fund up to five grantees with up to $200,000 per year for up to five years.
+Applications due June 4 by 8:59pm PT.
+Click here for information.